pfertyk/blog/content/004-clean-code-in-tests.md

 Now we will use a seller created with whatever default data the `create_seller` method provides.
-And it should not bother us at all, since it's not the seller we are testing here, it's stock.
+And it should not bother us at all, since it's not the seller we are testing here, it's stocks.

 But stock creation also looks complicated.
 What do we need the comment for?
 Probably nothing.
 Do we really need to specify the number of shares?
-Probably no.
+Probably not.
-The important part is the `stock_id`, and it should be the simplest one possible (not 35, but 1).
+The important part is the `stock_id`, and it should have the simplest possible value (not 35, but 1).
 So let's fix that too:

 ```python